FlorianBx/vite-pres/slides.md

   It unifies all our JavaScript dev tools into a single toolchain.

-  Today we juggle multiple tools: Vite, ESLint, Prettier, Vitest...
-Each with its own config.
+Today we use many different tools: Vite, ESLint, Prettier, Vitest...
+Each with its own configuration..

   VitePlus brings it all together.
 Let me show you.
 -->